Who participates in the GenProof study groups?

 Who are the GenProof study group mentors?

-Each volunteer mentor is an experienced genealogist and genealogical educator.
-They bring a wealth of perspective, plus examples and experiences that help illustrate the concepts of each chapter.
+It changes with each session, based on the availability of our skilled volunteer mentors.
+Each is an experienced genealogist and genealogical educator.
+They bring a variety of perspectives, plus examples and real-life experiences that help illustrate the concepts taught in each chapter.

 What do I need to do to earn a certificate of completion?